daisydwars/AML/Day2/DaisyDwars_CompSkills_Day2_2.md

 _Second example_ <br/>

 **R (.r)**: R is a file extension for a script written in R. R is a programming language designed for statistical computing and graphics purposes.
+RStudio is an integrated development environment for R.

 #### History
 R was created by Ross Ihaka and Robert Gentleman and is currently developed by the R Development Core Team.
 The project was conceived in 1992, with an initial version released in 1995.